 A limited liability company is managed by one or more managers who may be partners or not.
 Managers have the same rights and duties as the directors of a corporation.
 They may be appointed for a fixed or indefinite term.
-If more than one manager is appointed, the by-laws must provide the manner in which they shall exercise their powers, i.e., individually, alternatively, indistinctly or as a body (in such a case, the corporation's rules on quorum and majorities apply).
+If more than one manager is appointed, the by-laws must provide the manner in which they shall exercise their powers.

 Managers are empowered to accomplish the corporate purpose provided in the by-laws.
-However, managers cannot undertake those powers exclusively granted by law to the partners, i.e., to amend the by-laws.
 The absolute majority of the managers must actually reside in Argentina.